 You might be juggling classes, student organization meetings, and work all at one time – and let us not forget homework, friends, family and working out.
 If you look at it big picture, it might seem a little overwhelming.
 It’s important to approach college life with a day-by-day attitude.

 Don’t fret about next Monday’s assignment when it’s only Tuesday.
-Being able to focus on what’s on your plate today or tomorrow will give you peace at mind that it is possible to accomplish all of your obligations.
+Being able to focus on what’s on your plate today or tomorrow will give you peace in mind that it is possible to accomplish all of your obligations.

-You’ll also be able to write down when your friend asked you to go out to lunch or when your parents might be coming in to town.
+You’ll also be able to write down when your friend asked you to go out to lunch or when your parents might be coming into town.
 That way, you’ll know what needs to be done to give you that free time that you’ll need!

 Taking the time to section out the next day by the hour will help you to stay on track.
 Start by estimating the amount of time that each task will take, and putting those tasks in between classes.
 This will help you to see how much you can get done in a day along with your possible amount of relaxation or social time.
 It’ll also keep you in check with your meetings and class times.